brenderi/typescript-training-playground/README.md

 (There is also alpha channel, but that will be ignored for this activity.)

+1. Add a class to the color-models folder in separate TS files for each of the ways to represent a color:

+   - HEX
+   - RGB
+   - HSL

+2. Add a method to each class that will output a CSS color.
+Consider using a string template.

+3. Add a method to each class that validates whether the color is valid.

 The hex and rgb formats are explicit about the common components of CSS colors and visible light: red, green, and blue.
 A color can be represented as a combination: `C = rR + gG + bB` where r, g, and b are the intensities of red, green, and blue.
 The total intensity of the color is then `I = r + g + b`.